jw6jw6jw6/budget-portfolio-manager/README.md

 Well, if you want to you can compile from source with a simple:
 > mvn package

-Or you can download the jar file.
+Or you can download the jar file from the [releases](https://github.com/jw6jw6jw6/budget-portfolio-manager/releases/) page.
 Just make sure you have a config.properties and have configured the path to your MySQL database in the same directory as the jar file when you execute the jar

 > java -jar budgetportfoliomanager-0.0.1-alpha.jar